 It takes a child with autism to raise the consciousness of the village.

-On November 22, 2004, Holly Lynn Connor was born in Seattle, Washington with no complications.
+15 years ago, Holly Lynn Connor was born in Seattle, Washington with no complications.
 From day one, we noticed Holly never seemed to look at us and cried nonstop.
 We were assured by the pediatrician that her eyes were simply developing at a slower rate and not to worry.
 By four months Holly showed no improvement and was diagnosed with Septo Optic Dysplasia (“SOD”) and Panhypopituitarism (“Hypopit”).

 A person with SOD has optic nerves that are small and poorly developed.
 Instead of having over 1 million nerve fibers from each eye to the brain, there are far fewer connections.
 Holly is rare in that she was affected in both eyes and could see little to nothing at birth.
 When Holly was diagnosed, there were minimal online resources and support groups.
 I felt alone in the world with no answers.
 To date, there are still no explanations as to what causes SOD.

-Besides being blind, at an early age Holly displayed signs of autism (obsessive-compulsive behaviors, single words language, etc.).
+Besides being blind, at an early age, Holly displayed signs of autism (obsessive-compulsive behaviors, single words language, etc.).
 The combination of being blind and autistic really made for a difficult time, particularly the first 4 years.
 Until she was three-years-old, she: